-Real Good Poem Prize
+EXTENDED DEADLINE: Real Good Poem Prize

-Judge: Jenny Johnson
+Judge: Julia Johnson

 All submissions should be sent HERE.
 Emailed submissions will not be considered.

-- No previously published works accepted for publication.
+No previously published works will be considered.

-- No cover sheet in your document is needed.
+No cover sheet in your document is needed.
 Blind submissions are never really blind, so we are not even going to pretend.
 Any optional, personal information is welcome in your Submittable cover letter and will be kept confidential.